VilmaDaukantaite/final_project/README.md

 ###### Extra topics

-* Was there a significant difference in default on loans during 2007-2011 as compared to now?
-* Building ML model for estimating expected default rate
 * Painting US household financial profile? (debt/savings balance)

-* Hypothesis testing:

-H0 - there was no difference between default rate during 2007-2011 and 2013-2018

-H1 - there was a significant difference between default rate during 2007-2011 and 2013-2018

 I believe there is enough of data available.
 However limitation might come from the fact that there is less data points for the earlier periods as compared to 2018

-Two sample t test for difference of means will be used for the hypothesis testing.
-Success is evaluated by comparing alfa and p value received by the test